 The Caltech Archives and Special Collections collects records that provide unique documentation—beyond that already in the Caltech Archives or elsewhere—that can “facilitate understanding of Caltech’s role in the history of science and technology, and of the research and lives of its faculty, staff, and students.”

-Consistent with Caltech’s institutional commitment to diversity articulated in its Statement of Community, and to provide as complete a historical record as we can, the Caltech Archives prioritizes records that document identities and experiences that are not already well-represented in our collections, including those of people of color, women, and LGBTQ+ people.
+Consistent with Caltech’s institutional commitment to diversity, and to provide as complete a historical record as we can, the Caltech Archives prioritizes records that document identities and experiences that are not already well-represented in our collections, including those of people of color, women, and LGBTQ+ people.

 We prefer to collect records in the media in which they were intended to be experienced.
 We collect email in digital format rather than printed out, for example, and magazines in print rather than the computer files used to create them.